Becoming You With Julie

 Pineapple skin tea

-This pineapple skin tea is a no-waste recipe that turns pineapple peels into a caffeine-free herbal tea with ginger and cinnamon—refreshing served hot or iced.
+This homemade pineapple peel tea recipe turns pineapple peels and the core into a caffeine-free herbal tea with ginger, cinnamon, and turmeric.
+This no-waste recipe makes a delicious hot or iced tea.

 Jump to: